gvwilson/thirdbit/_posts/2017/11/2017-11-04-books-for-programmers.md

 if you find them useful,
 I'd appreciate suggestions for additions.

+1. Karen Armstrong: *[The Great Transformation][great-transformation]*.
+   Chronicles the critical centuries in which Confucianism and Daoism arose in China, Hinduism and Buddhism in India, monotheism in the Middle East, and rationalism in Greece.

 1. Jean Baker: *[Sisters: The Lives of America's Suffragists][sisters]*.
    Explains history through biography, and does well at both.